khadiravana-belagavi/khadiravana-belagavi/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
 I am currently a research student at the Computer Vision Lab at KCIS, IIIT Hyderbad.
+Really fascinated by the power of nueral nets.
+A long way to go!